 - Nicole suggests simply opening up a dialogue with your loved ones about how they are doing, and what they are thinking and feeling.
 These conversations nurture trust and connection, and are also a great prevention tool.

 - Many conversations about drug and alcohol use derail over the subject of money.
-There’s nothing wrong with giving people a financial boost in early recovery – perhaps if they’re showing initiative in sober living or at any of the Rehab Centers in NH – but evaluate whether they are looking for the so-called easier, softer way.
+There’s nothing wrong with giving people a financial boost in early recovery – perhaps if they’re showing initiative in sober living or inpatient drug rehab in New Hampshire – but evaluate whether they are looking for the so-called easier, softer way.
 “Help people who are helping themselves,” Justin encouraged.

 The bottom line, according to Justin, is this: “Be available with open, loving, caring arms, and always have an avenue for them to do the right thing…[but] anything [other] than that…shut it down”.